-Situated Adelaide's physical and intellectual ‘innovation belt’, the Australian Bragg Centre offers lifestyle, amenities and flexible transit options.
+Situated in Adelaide's physical and intellectual ‘innovation belt’, the Australian Bragg Centre offers lifestyle, amenities and flexible transit options.

 The cutting edge design of the Australian Bragg Centre offers an energising environment designed and created by Australia’s leading development team.
 Going above ‘fit for purpose’ the spaces are created with end-user in mind, allowing flexibility for growth, adaptive use and enabled for research and development.

 Share artfully designed spaces, tools and technology with some of Australia’s greatest minds in cancer research.
 Access talent, resources, investment, and innovation practices all underpinned by community and amenities.

 Sustainability infused design and amenities work to support a healthy and productive workplace environment that is anticipated to achieve LEED Gold standard upon completion.

 Join leaders in health and innovation already committed to the Australian Bragg Centre.